Dani Lins

-Danielle Rodrigues Lins, better known as Dani Lins (born January 5, 1985), is a volleyball player from Brazil, who plays as a setter.
+Danielle Rodrigues Lins (born 5 January 1985), better known as Dani Lins, is a Brazilian volleyball player who plays as a setter.
 She represented her country at the FIVB World Grand Prix 2009 in Tokyo, Japan, where they won the gold medal.
 In 2012, she became an Olympic champion at the 2012 Summer Olympics.

 Career

 Born in Recife, Dani Lins defended for Finasa/Osasco from 2003 to 2005, moving to Pinheiros/Blue Life for the 2005–06 season, then joining Unilever in 2006.

 Lins won the bronze medal in the 2014 FIVB Club World Championship after her team defeated the Swiss club Voléro Zürich, 3–2.

 National team

 Dani Lins helped her country finish in fourth place at the Pan American Games and in the Women's Pan-American Volleyball Cup, both played in 2003.
-Brazilian national team head coach Zé Roberto chose her on August 1, 2009, to replace Fofão as the team captain.
+Brazilian national team head coach Zé Roberto chose her on 1 August 2009, to replace Fofão as the team captain.
 She won the FIVB World Grand Prix in 2009.

 Lins was part of the national team who won the gold medal at the 2011 Pan American Games held in Guadalajara, Mexico.
 She also won the Best Setter award.

 In 2012 Dani won the gold medal at the 2012 Olympic Games.

 Lins played with her national team, winning the bronze at the 2014 World Championship when her team defeated Italy 3–2 in the bronze medal match.